Hidden East Anglia:

 Secret Tunnel

 The parish contains the site of a 'lost village' known as Wyndale or Windle.
-In the angle between the roads leading from Gillingham to Haddiscoe and Aldeby is a gravel pit, known locally as Church Hole (TM426931), that is said to be the site of Wyndale's church of St. Andrew.
+In the angle between the roads leading from Gillingham to Haddiscoe and Aldeby is a wooded and overgrown area hiding the remains of a gravel pit - known locally as Church Hole (TM426931) - that is said to be the site of Wyndale's church of St. Andrew.
 A little distance away is Windlehill Farm (TM424934) which, according to Emma Thornhill, "is supposed to have a secret passage to the river which can be traced by the hollow sounds when a horse is ridden over it".
 A bricked-up doorway in the cellar is pointed to as the tunnel entrance, while the farm itself is said to be haunted, possibly by the ghosts of smugglers.

 Gorleston: